Reading the Inventory Transactions Report

 Reason: The reason or purpose behind the inventory transaction, such as sales, returns, adjustments, or stock replenishment.

-Order: This order listed was completed with the following product.
+Order: This order was completed with the following product.

 Return: The order listed was refunded with the following product